konsumer/install-wasi-sdk/README.md

 ## Why Linux Only?

+Use `runs-on: ubuntu-latest` (which is the default) for your workflows that need WASI SDK.

 WASI SDK compiles C/C++ code to WebAssembly, which is completely cross-platform.
 There's no need to install WASI SDK on multiple platforms - you can compile your WebAssembly modules on Linux and run them anywhere.
 This approach:

 - Simplifies CI/CD pipelines
 - Reduces complexity and potential issues
 - Leverages Linux's excellent toolchain support
 - Produces identical WebAssembly output regardless of build platform
+- If you want to use it with Windows runners, no prob, you will just need to use it's output.

 ## Usage